x11vnc/vscode-desktop/README.md

 3. For security reasons, do not use Docker in the Administrator account, even if you are the sole user on the computer.
 For Docker version 17.06 or later, your Windows account must be a member of the local group “docker-users” for you to run Docker.
 To add your account to the group, you need to log into an Administrator account and run `Computer Management`.
 Open up `Local Users and Groups`, select `Groups`, right click on `docker-users` in the list, and then click on `Add to Group...` to add your username to the group.
 4. If you previously installed VMWare or VirtualBox on your Windows computer, they might conflict with Docker.
 You may get an error message stating that virtualization must be enabled when starting Docker, even though virtualization was already enabled.
 To resolve the issue, go to Windows Features in the Control Panel, disable Hyper-V and then re-enable it.
 5. When you use Docker for the first time, you must change its settings to make the C drive shared.
 To do this, right-click the Docker icon in the system tray, and then click on `Settings...`.
 Go to `Shared Drives` tab and check the C drive.
 6. Docker for Windows saves the images and data volumes in a shared public folder `C:\Users\Public\Documents\Hyper-V\Virtual Hard Disks\MobyLinuxVM.vhdx`.
-This is a major security risk because all your images and data can be accessed and modified by other Docker users on the same computer.
-If you are using a shared Windows computer, make sure you create a private folder such as `C:\Users\YourUserName\Documents\Hyper-V\Virtual Hard Disks` and then go to `Advanced` tab in Docker Settings, and change the `Image and Volume VHD Location` to this folder.
+This is a security risk if you are using a shared Windows computer, because all your images and data can be accessed and modified by other Docker users on the same computer.
+On a shared computer, create a private folder such as `C:\Users\YourUserName\Documents\Hyper-V\Virtual Hard Disks` and then go to `Advanced` tab in Docker Settings, and change the `Image and Volume VHD Location` to this folder.

 **Notes for Linux Users**